 Password Managers Can and Have Been Hacked

-In February of last year, a security report by independent consulting firm ISE disclosed flaws in the security of a password manager app.
+A couple of years back, a security report by independent consulting firm ISE disclosed flaws in the security of a password manager app.

 All the password manager apps studied by the researchers have the same basic functionality.
 They are meant to:

-- Store those passwords (often in the cloud in the case of cloud based password managers);
+- Store all your passwords (often in the cloud in the case of cloud based password managers);

 - Lock the passwords behind a vault that can only be opened by a master password; and

 - Auto-complete online forms.

 The report evaluated the working of Dashlane, 1Password, LastPass, and KeePass on Windows 10.
-The findings suggest that some passwords were left exposed even when the password manager safe vault was in the locked mode.
+The findings suggest that some passwords were left exposed even when the password manager safe vault was in locked mode.